Poland Residence Permit

 Voivodeship offices: the main body for submitting applications

-An application for a permanent residence permit in Poland is submitted to the Voivodeship Office in the place of your residence.
-The Voivodeship Office is the local authority responsible for processing applications for residence permits, including temporary and permanent permits.
+The application for a permanent residence permit in Poland is to be submitted to the Voivodeship Office in the place of your residence.
+The Voivodeship Office is the local authority responsible for processing residence permit applications, including temporary and permanent permits.

-• Poland is divided into 16 voivodships, each of which has its own office located in the administrative centre of the region.
-The application must be submitted to the voivodeship office that serves the region of your actual residence.
+Defining one’s voivodeship: Poland is subdivided into 16 voivodships, each of them having its own office – seated in the administrative centre of the region.
+The application should be filed with the voivodeship office competent for the region of your real residence.

 Basic steps to apply

-What to do if you are outside Poland?
+What if you happen to be outside Poland?

-If you are temporarily residing outside Poland but plan to return to apply for a permanent residence permit, you also need to submit an application to the voivodeship office in the place of your future residence in Poland.
-In some cases, it is possible to contact the Polish consulate in the country of your current residence in advance for counselling.
+The Polish law says: If you stay for now outside Poland and will go back to Poland in order to apply for the permanent residence permit, you are obligated to also file an application to the voivodeship office in the place of your future stay in Poland.
+Sometimes it is possible to contact in advance for counseling the Polish consulate in the country of the current residence.

-1. Collect all documents in advance: Make sure you have all the necessary documents translated into Polish and certified if required.
+• Prepare documents in advance: Prepare all the required documents, translated into Polish and certified if required, well in advance.

 Required documents for Poland permanent residence application

-Obtaining a permanent residence permit in Poland is a significant step for foreign nationals wishing to establish their presence in the country and take advantage of all the benefits that this status offers.
-The process of applying for a permanent residence permit requires careful preparation and collection of a complete set of documents.
+Obtaining a permanent residence permit in Poland is a significant step for foreign nationals who would like to establish their presence in the country and take advantage of all the benefits this status offers.
+Application for a permanent residence permit requires serious preparation and a complete set of documents.

 Basic list of documents